CVE-2025-48384

 Technical details

-When reading a config value, Git strips any trailing carriage return and line feed (CRLF).
-When writing a config entry, values with a trailing CR are not quoted, causing the CR to be lost when the config is later read.
-When initializing a submodule, if the submodule path contains a trailing CR, the altered path is read resulting in the submodule being checked out to an incorrect location.
-The vulnerability has been assigned a CVSS v3.1 base score of 8.0 HIGH with the vector string CVSS:3.1/AV:N/AC:H/PR:L/UI:R/S:C/C:H/I:H/A:H (NVD).
+The vulnerability stems from Git's handling of trailing carriage return (CR) characters in config values.
+When reading a config value, Git strips trailing carriage return and line feed (CRLF) characters, but when writing a config entry, values with a trailing CR are not quoted, causing the CR to be lost when the config is later read.
+This behavior becomes particularly dangerous when initializing submodules - if a submodule path contains a trailing CR, the altered path can cause Git to initialize the submodule in an unintended location.
+The vulnerability has been assigned a CVSS v3.1 base score of 8.0 HIGH with the vector string CVSS:3.1/AV:N/AC:H/PR:L/UI:R/S:C/C:H/I:H/A:H (GitHub Advisory).

 Impact